-Editor’s note: We publish TPH editor James Brooks’s introduction to the May 2016 issue of The Public Historian.
-This digital version of the piece differs slightly from the print edition.
-The entire issue is available online to National Council on Public History members.Read More
+Editors’ Note: We publish the editor’s introduction to the May 2023 issue of The Public Historian here.
+The entire issue is available online to National Council on Public History members and to others with subscription access.

 This issue brings several articles that explore the concept of authority in public history, an idea that has long shaped debates about how we define our field.
 Read More

 Editor’s Note: This post is part of a series of reflections from winners of NCPH awards in 2022.
 Joan Zenzen is the winner of the Excellence in Consulting Individual Awardfor her work on Using Oral History to Affect Community Change: Action in Montgomery at its 20th Anniversary.
 Read More